BabakMammadov/ansible/README.md

 [ssh_connection]
 pipelining = True
 ```
-### 8. Turn off Facts -if you are not using any facts in your playbook ,we can disable that using the
+### 8. Turn off Facts
+if you are not using any facts in your playbook ,we can disable that using the
 ```
 - hosts: dev
   gather_facts: False
 ```
-### 9. Step by Step Task - an ansible playbook will run all the tasks in a sequential way.
+### 9. Step by Step Task
+ansible playbook will run all the tasks in a sequential way.
 What if we want to check before running the task. --step in Ansible will let you decide which tasks you want to run
 ```
 ansible-playbook sample.yml --step
 ```
-### 10. Dry Run – Some time we want our Ansible scripts to run but with out making any changes.
+### 10. Dry Run
+Some time we want our Ansible scripts to run but with out making any changes.
 This is something like testing our [playbooks].
 We can do this as
 ```
 ansible-playbook playbook.yml –check
 ```
-### 11. Pause a Playbook – In Some cases we want out playbook to pause until some other action on the remote machine is done.
+### 11. Pause a Playbook
+In Some cases we want out playbook to pause until some other action on the remote machine is done.
 We can do this by adding,
 ```
 pause: prompt="waiting 60 Seconds" minutes=1 seconds=30
 ```
-### 12. List Tasks – There may be cases where we want to check the tasks available before running them.
+### 12. List Tasks
+There may be cases where we want to check the tasks available before running them.
 This can done by
 ```
 [root@cent delegate]# ansible-playbook --list-tasks sample-playbook.yml
 playbook: sample-playbook.yml